jpolitz/jpolitz.github.com/notes/_posts/2019-07-01-remote-teaching.md

 Backup and Sync to copy the video files to the appropriate lecture directory right after recording, avoiding any extra steps of uploading to YouTube, managing playlists, and so on.

+## Improvements and Reflection

+The main thing I didn't take the time for is investigation of other ways to facilitate discussion and feedback during class.
+Zoom chat feels like a 70% solution, and a better tool could take it further.
+Given more time I'd like to evaluate <a href="https://babylon.house/">babylon.house</a> and <a href="https://www.peardeck.com/googleslides">PearDeck</a> to see what they could do for structured interaction.

+One of the things I struggled with when recording was how independent to make the videos.
+Callbacks to class discussions, assignments, and cross-references to the reading make for a richer lecture, but also make each video less re-usable by future instructors (including future me!) who make different decisions but want to re-use recordings.
+I'm not sure what the happy medium is here.

+The code I shared with students was usually just a single copy.
+What I should have done (more work, but probably worth it) was to have had a “before” and “after” directory in each repository for the code before the development in the videos, and then after all the details were filled in.
+This would facilitate following along and referencing later.